 If you liked this page, please help spread the word by 'liking' it on Facebook using the button opposite - thank you for your support!

-On BBC News talking about the Gurkha contribution in Burma during WW2 (as part of the VJ Day 75 commemorations on 15 August 2020) - see the full interview below
+On BBC News talking about Gurkhas in Burma during WW2 - see the full interview below

 Talking about Gurkhas at the annual conference of the Families in British India Society (FIBIS)

 Dartmoor is a brilliant place for anyone who writes action adventure thrillers.
 It's rugged terrain makes the perfect location for outdoor action scenes, whilst its picturesque villages and cosy pubs provide a great setting for romantic developments.

 My wife grew up in the village of Manaton, right in the heart of Dartmoor, and we've therefore spent a great deal of time there as a family over the years.
 In this short video, which was shot on top of Hound Tor this summer (2020), I try to explain what, to me at least, makes Dartmoor so special and why much of the action in 'The Legacy' takes place there.

 I'm always keen to talk about the subjects I write about and enjoy giving presentations, as well as facilitating discussions and running seminars, on Gurkhas, leadership and the making and implementation of 'good' strategy.
 I also talk about the challenges associated with writing books, both fact and fiction.
 My rates are highly competitive and depend on the nature of the engagement (formal presentation, after dinner/lunch speech, informal chat etc etc).
 If you are interested in having me come and speak to your business, organisation or club, you can get in touch by completing the form at the bottom of this page